ceu-lang/ceu/docs/manual/v0.20/docs/statements/pausing.md

 Pause_Await ::= await (pause|resume)
 ```

-A `pause/if` determines a pausing event of type `bool` which, when emitted,
+A `pause/if` specifies a pausing event of type `bool` which, when emitted,
 toggles between pausing (`true`) and resuming (`false`) reactions for its body.

 When its body terminates, the whole `pause/if` terminates and proceeds to the
 statement in sequence.

-In transition points, the body can react to the special `pause` and `resume`
+In transition instants, the body can react to the special `pause` and `resume`
 events before the corresponding state applies.

 `TODO: finalize/pause/resume`